Queensbury makes Blind Rock more accessible to public

-QUEENSBURY — The more than 40-year quest by John Strough to make Blind Rock a publicly accessible pocket park will be complete once interpretive signing is added at the site.
+QUEENSBURY — The more than 40-year quest by current town Supervisor John Strough to make Blind Rock a publicly accessible pocket park will be complete once interpretive signing is added at the site.

 Until town officials, led by Strough, bought an acre of land around the rock in recent years, the split stone was on private, developable property near Route 9 and not maintained.